xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

  - Allow temperature control and include temperautre-dependent correction of HSP.
  - Advanced filtration step based on miscibility and boiling point has been included.

- ## Limitations

-   - Some categories may have a limitation of avilable data, which will be labelled as -1 or None in the database.
-   - The temperature control function is only based on correcting HSP in this version.
-Properties applied in advanced filtration (e.g., miscibility) may also be temperature-dependent but no direct correction is applied in this version.
-   - If user manually edited the database and add additional solvents without available HSP, the temperature correction for data-missing group will be disabled and corresponding solvent will be removed from database after temperature updating check step.

 ## Data source